mey5634/image_captioning/README.md

 ### What

-A webservice accepting a JPEG and returning a caption:
+A webservice accepting a path to JPEG and returning a caption:

 - forked [DeepRNN/image_captioning](https://github.com/DeepRNN/image_captioning)
   for a pre-trained model.